madhavmk/QA_VoiceBot_Desktop_Application/README.md

  - librosa (0.7.0)
  - matplotlib (3.1.1)

-We recommend using a virtual environment to run this to prevent any conflicts with things like numpy You will also require the following models
+We recommend using a virtual environment to run this to prevent any conflicts with things like numpy.

+You will also require the following models

  - [BERT model fine tuned for SQuAD](https://drive.google.com/file/d/1hktnjAJOdOwPxTK3R-KST9-kUQFYPusM/view?usp=sharing)